 Using feed as a supplement in the diet of herbivores has several advantages, e.g., it provides essential nutrients that fulfill the nutritional requirements of the species, which are typically obtained when a wide variety of food items are provided.
 This type of diet is quite complicated and can be extremely expensive when keeping wild animals in captivity.
 In nature, manatees feed on a wide variety of foods with different nutritional levels, fulfilling their daily nutritional demand.
-However, food providing as pellets makes management more efficient, facilitates feed and reduces storage, transport, infrastructure, and labor costs (ENSMINGER, 1973).
+However. providing food pellets makes as management more efficient, facilitates feed reduces storage, and transport, infrastructure, and labor costs (Ensminger, 1973).

 In horses, diet supplementation with feed is very important for working animals living in confinement because it serves as a source of readily available nutrients that meet the dietary needs of the animals and lowers maintenance costs.
 However, the main disadvantage of feeding horses this type of feed is errors in the administration of the feed.
-Such errors may cause abdominal discomfort syndrome, caused by a sudden change in diet, resulting in altered microbial fauna, intestinal pH, and death of certain types of bacteria, leading to the release of endotoxins that can cause bloating and death of the animal.
+Such errors discomfort may cause abdominal syndrome, caused by a sudden change in diet, resulting in altered microbial fauna, intestinal pH, and death of certain types of bacteria, leading to the release of endotoxins that can cause bloating and death of the animal.